dimoroz772/dimoroz772/README.md

 -  CCNA Security;<br/>

--  CCNA Routing and Switching: Routing and Switching Essentials;
+-  CCNA Routing and Switching: Routing and Switching Essentials;<br/>

--  CCNA Routing and Switching: Introduction to Networks;
+-  CCNA Routing and Switching: Introduction to Networks;<br/>

--  I am also an expert in evaluating demonstration exams in Network and System Administration;
+-  I am also an expert in evaluating demonstration exams in Network and System Administration;<br/>

--  Certified specialist of the Russian operating system Linux RedOS.
+-  Certified specialist of the Russian operating system Linux RedOS.<br/>

 <h4> At the moment, all my work instructions can be found in the following repositories:</h4>